ECFMP/flow/docs/Flow Measures 1.md

 The above introduction to ‘speed-based flow measures’ outlines additional important rules.

 ## Route Restrictions
+Route restrictions are complex flow measures to be implemented.
+A poorly constructed or poorly communicated route restriction is likely to create significant confusion and workload.
+We suggest that route restrictions are discussed with adjacent flow managers before issued and as such it should be rare for such a measure to be active immediately after issue.

+These measures do not have a ‘value’ associated with them like the prior flow measures.
+These measures should be issued with a waypoint

+A route restriction when issued applies to traffic on the ground and in the air from the time of issue.
+Therefore it must be possible for both types of traffic to be re-routed by controllers as we do not have universal coverage.
+Providing suitable supplementary information (i.e. re-route strings) will significantly increase the likelihood of successful re-routing.

+Combinations of “prohibit”, “mandatory route” and “MIT” flow measures can be used to ‘Compound Restrictions’.
+This will be elaborated in Flow Measures 2.

 ### Prohibit
+The prohibit function is designed to allow you to selectively re-route traffic away from a busy route, or prevent a less favourable route option for the current online ATC.
+For any prohibit option, a suitable re-route suggestion should be provided even if it appears immediately obvious, as those implementing the restriction could be ground controllers at distant airfields.

+The prohibit rule should not be used for Ground Stops and must therefore should always have a suitable filter (e.g. waypoint or flight level).

 ### Mandatory Route
+Where planning of traffic via specific routes is convenient (e.g. to avoid unstaffed sectors during events), a mandatory route may be issued.
+A mandatory route accepts a comma-separated list of suitable options to which the route applies.
+Each string should be the entire section of mandatory route, and comma-separated options are alternatives.
+For example:

+> BCN
+Would require traffic to file/route via BCN.
+(Note that BCN does not have to be in the flightplan string as long as it is included on an airway)

+> BCN Q63 STU M17 VATRY, BCN Q63 STU M456 BAKUR
+Would allow traffic to route via BCN and then STU to VATRY and BAKUR only

+> BAKUR, VATRY
+Would allow traffic to route to BAKUR or VATRY.
+This could be via BCN or another valid route.

 # Filters